 In the master's program at the University of Alaska, Fairbanks, I was introduced to a new set of writers — nature writers, or environmental writers.
 These people showed me that reading and writing about what is familiar, reading and writing about home, can be just as intriguing as those far off places.
 This led me to look closer to home to continue my study of English.
 At Idaho State University, I continued to study literature and environment.
 In the doctor of arts program, I was able to add the interdisciplinary subjects of politics and history to my study of nature and art.
 Discussions about the history, the politics, and the artistic representations of place are continually fascinating to me, and I encourage the students in my composition courses and in my literature courses to reconsider their views of nature and place as they discover new ways of reading and writing.
 I am happy to call Idaho "home," and I am happy to teach the ways of reading, writing, and thinking that have shown me new ways of understanding.

 "In the Mountains, No One Can Hear You Swear."
-Forthcoming in Sunstone Magazine.
+Sunstone Magazine, September 2012.

 921 S 8th Ave, Stop 8056

 Pocatello, ID 83209-8056

 Office Phone: 208-282-2478